 The Big Night Out

-The capital’s massive population of students, the live-music scene and burgeoning nightlife district just off the Central Park make it the best place to go out in the country, hands down.
+The capital’s massive population of students, the live-music scene and burgeoning nightlife district just off the Parque Central make it the best place to go out in the country, hands down.

 For all its craziness and stress, you’re not going to get that big-city kick anywhere else in the country.
 Just walking down the street will show you murals, architecture, markets and more that the city has to offer.